Folomarco/us-bank-bond-fair-value/README.md

 ## Use of generative AI

-ChatGPT, including GPT-5.5 and GPT-5.6 Sol (OpenAI), was used to discuss technical concepts, review Python and LaTeX, and improve clarity.
-All suggestions were checked independently; the final code, modelling choices, analysis and interpretation are the author's own.
+I acknowledge the use of ChatGPT, specifically GPT-5.5 and GPT-5.6 Sol (OpenAI, https://chatgpt.com), to discuss technical concepts, review Python and LaTeX, and improve clarity.
+All suggestions were checked independently.
+The submitted work, including the final text, code, modelling choices, analysis and interpretation, is my own.

 ## Author